ChrisWML/Personal_Projects/eBay_AI_DataOps_Pipeline/Proposed_Operating_Plan.md

   - Scalability (handles large, diverse datasets and multiple workflows)
   - Customization and extensibility (APIs, plugins, integrations)
   - Security and compliance (PII, audit trails, access controls)
+- Explore opportunities for AI integration in the workflow:
+  - Use LLMs or lightweight models to assist with spec drafting, pre-labeling suggestions, or automated QA prompts.
+  - Evaluate feasibility of semi-automated workflows for low-complexity tasks, subject to QA gating and human-in-the-loop oversight.
 - Prototype and pilot selected tooling with a small subset of tasks/markets; gather feedback and iterate on configuration and workflow design.
 - Develop custom scripts or extensions as needed for business-specific requirements (e.g., integration with eBay systems, custom annotation formats, automated QA modules).
 - Engage stakeholders (leadership, DS, ops, vendors) early and often to secure buy-in, gather feedback and adjust rollout strategy.